 Delivering the message of the presentation is entirely the presenter’s responsibility.

 Once this truth is understood, presenters can take the right actions to improve.
-And that’s preparing, preparing, and preparing some more.
+And that’s to prepare, prepare, and prepare some more.

 Where to go from here